-115. The Respondent has ascribed negative characteristics to the Applicant based on his religious beliefs about human sexuality and gender, assuming the Applicant has harmed or will harm other students based on nothing other than the expression of his religious beliefs.
-The Applicant's religious beliefs do not involve hating or harming anyone, however.
-The Applicant's expression of his Biblical view of human sexuality and gender does not rise to the level of hate speech, incitement to violence or endangerment of others.
+130. The Respondent has ascribed negative characteristics to the Appellant based on his religious beliefs about human sex and sexuality, assuming the Appellant has harmed or will harm other students based on nothing other than the expression of his religious beliefs.
+The Appellant's religious beliefs do not involve hating or harming anyone, however.
+The Appellant's expression of his Biblical view of human sex and sexuality does not rise to the level of hate speech, incitement to violence, or endangerment of others.
 To assert they do is hyperbolic nonsense and implies Biblical Christianity is somehow illegal.
-Further, no evidence of any tangible harm as contemplated in the relevant jurisprudence42 exists in this case, rather only unsupported assumptions about "safety".
-No one has been objectively harmed by the Applicant's beliefs.
+Further, no evidence of any tangible harm as contemplated in the relevant jurisprudence exists in this case, rather only unsupported assumptions about "safety".
+No one has been objectively harmed by the Appellant's beliefs.
 Any subjective emotional upset, while not to be ignored, must be acknowledged as the unavoidable incidental outcome of prioritizing tolerance, protecting religious pluralism, and promoting the equality of free expression.